 The Durable Power of Attorney Gets a Makeover

-A new statutory Power of Attorney became effective in New York on September 1, 2009.
+A new Power of Attorney statutory became effective in New York on September 1, 2009.
 The old statutory form continues to be valid if executed prior to September 1, 2009.
-The new Power of Attorney was designed with the goal of minimizing abuse by an agent, providing the agent with notification of the agent's obligations as a fiduciary and enhancing the document's acceptance by third parties.
-There are a number of features in the new Power of Attorney which are very different from the previous one.
+The new Power of Attorney was designed with the goal of minimizing abuse by an agent, providing the agent with notification of the agent’s obligations as a fiduciary and enhancing the document’s acceptance by third parties.
+There are a number of features in the new Power of Attorney that are very different from the previous one.
 Small changes were made to the power of attorney statutory form as of 9/12/10.
 After this date, the newer form must be used.

 The new Power of Attorney requires that both the principal and the agent sign the document.
 The new Power of Attorney is not effective until both the principal and the agent sign it and those signatures are notarized.
 The agent can sign the document long after the principal has signed and even after the principal has become incapacitated.

 Under the new law, the Power of Attorney continues to be effective if the principal becomes incapacitated although the principal can indicate otherwise in the document.
 As with the old law, an agent under a Power of Attorney has no authority after the death of the principal.

 At Raskin & Makofsky, LLP we often include additional language in the Power of Attorney to authorize gifting by the agent to family members to facilitate tax and/or Medicaid planning in the event such planning is required at a later time.
 Under the new law, in order for the agent to have the authority to make gifts of the principal’s assets which exceed $500 per year, the principal must sign a Major Gifts Rider.
 The Statutory Gifts Rider must be attached to the Power of Attorney and executed simultaneously with it.
 The rider gives the principal the opportunity to express his or her directions regarding the authority of the agent to make gifts.